sakisandrac/react-native-scoreboard/README.md

 ## About this Application:
 - Banana Scoreboard allows users to search through a scoreboard, by user's name and sees where the user searched ranks amongst the top ten highest banana scores.
 ### Application Features:
+- Search for a user by name:
+  - if user is in top 10 the name will be highlighted in ranking position.
+  - if user is not in top 10, the name will appear highlighted the bottom.
 - Sorting by seeing all the rankings for all users, alphabetically and by lowest ranked
 - Fuzzy Search: If user types in a name of a partial match, the application will offer suggestions that match the closest in the data.
 - If backend api is open locally, retrieve the latest data from the database, otherwise, data is taken from original dataset.